DSA Equipment & Support Guide

 What is the Disabled Student Allowance (DSA)?

-- Specialist equipment allowance– to purchase items required to better support access to learning and teaching eg assistive technology (AT) software, hardware such as a laptop to support the aforementioned AT, digital voice recorder, ergonomic chair etc.
+1. Specialist equipment allowance: This covers items required to better support access to learning and teaching, such as assistive technology (AT) software, hardware like a printer or laptop to support the aforementioned AT, a digital voice recorder, an ergonomic chair, etc.

-- Non-medical helper allowance– to cover the costs of one-to-one academic support (eg Note Takers, Dyslexia Tutor, Mental Health Tutor, Campus Assistant, Proof Reader, Library Assistant, Typist etc).
+2. Non-medical helper allowance: This covers the costs of one-to-one academic support, such as Note Takers, Dyslexia Tutors, Mental Health Tutors, Campus Assistants, proofreaders, Library Assistants, Typists, etc.

-- General allowance– an annual payment of £150 to cover other disability-related expenses such as additional photocopying and printing costs.
+3. General allowance: This is an annual payment of £150 to cover other disability-related expenses, such as additional photocopying and printing/photocopying costs.

-- Travel allowance– to cover the difference between everyday travel costs you would normally have and any additional expenditure incurred as a result of a disability (eg the cost of travel to University by taxi instead of public transport).
+4. Travel allowance: This covers the difference between everyday travel costs and any additional expenditure incurred as a result of a disability, such as the cost of travel to the University by taxi instead of public transport.

-Your support package will depend on your individual needs, preferences and course demands.
-Your Needs Assessor will help you identify the solution / combination of solutions that best fit with your personal requirements.
+Your support package will be tailored to your specific needs, preferences, and course requirements.
+Your Needs Assessor will assist you in identifying the best solution or combination of solutions to meet your individual needs.

-*Please note that the allowances are administered by relevant funder - recipients do not receive cash sums.
+Please note that the allowances are administered by the relevant funder, and recipients do not receive cash sums.

 Typical Support Recommendations